By Janice Jones |Last Updated 07-22-2021

 They need frequent socialization and training because they are naturally suspicious of strangers, even to the point of biting them.

 Expect kisses and lots of snuggle time in your lap from this happy, loving little guy once he comes to accept you as his pack.
-The breed has been labeled “needy” do his high social drive to bond to his people and his distrust of strangers.
+The breed has been labeled “needy” due to his high social drive to bond to his people and his distrust of strangers, but each Crested is different and shows a range of personality traits.

 These dogs do well in apartments, urban, suburban and rural locales.
 They cannot tolerate the cold but do surprisingly well in hot temperatures.